Waikanae River: Description

 The estuary of the Waikanae River is ever changing, with major and minor storms disrupting the banks and causing it to change shape.
 Prior to storms in 2016/17, the river seamlessly transitioned into the sea, but after storms, long sandbars and banks have caused the river to take an winding path to reach the Tasman Sea.

+History

+Water supplies for the Kāpiti Coast region are sourced from combination of bores and surface water from the river.
+This sometimes leads to water restrictions if the river runs low, however in January 2005 the river burst its banks after heavy rain.
+The river has good water quality and high aquatic biodiversity, but there are occasional blooms of toxic cyanobacteria after prolonged periods of low flow during hot, dry weather.